Literacy Across the Curriculum

 Promoting Reading/Reading skills at The Compass Learning Centre

 Students who arrive at The Compass Learning Centre have been unable to progress in a main stream setting for a variety of reasons.
 This inability to integrate into traditional Secondary education usually results in significant gaps in reading skills and their wider engagement with the written word.

-Intent: As a department, our intention is to instil a love of reading, in all its forms, in the students we teach.
-Alongside this, we strive to ensure that our students have the reading skills to succeed in not only their AQA exams but in life beyond.
+Intent: As a school, our intention is to instil a love of reading, in all its forms, in the students we teach.
+Alongside this, we strive to ensure that our students have the reading skills to succeed in not only their exams but in life beyond.

 Key Stage 3

 To facilitate this, KS3 teachers are aware of how assessment objectives A01-A04 can be introduced, taught, and assessed, via ongoing comprehension tasks.
 Assessment Objective details below.

 English Language - Assessment Objectives KS3